 I’m a business leader who has over 25 years of Industry and Consulting experience.
 I’ve had the good fortune to have worked in various leadership positions for Ford Motor Company, Ernst & Young, VISA, Deloitte Consulting, Microsoft, and Intel Corporation.

 My areas of focus have been in Strategy, Management Consulting, Product Development, Sales & Marketing.
 From an academic background, I hold an MBA from Purdue University, an MS in Engineering from the University of Michigan and a BS in Mechanical Engineering from Michigan Technological University.
+I was raised in the Midwest and now reside in the Pacific Northwest and enjoy cooking, traveling and spending time with family and close friends.

 The last time I spoke to you was upon the release of your book, “Moral Fiber: Awakening Corporate Consciousness”.
 I found the book informative in a multitude of ways.
 How did you arrive at the need for this book?